Skip to main content

 • Email signatures

 Indirect promotion focuses on creating awareness, so you can add as many channels that make sense for your audience (there is no limit here).
+Use the Discovery Paths page to find places to add your program link and/or QR code to.

 3. Use referral event notifications